Zion National Park with Kids: 8 Easy Hikes + Tips

 Our kids soaking in the views from our campground.

 We were lucky enough to get a campsite right next to the Virgin River, which provided a calming white noise at night.
-Although we found the Springdale to Zion shuttle was almost always full when it got to Stop 3, the campground was only a short 10-15 minute walk to the Zion National Park entrance.
+Although we found the Springdale-to-Zion shuttle was almost always full when it got to Stop 3, our campground was only a short 10-15 minute walk to the Zion National Park entrance.

-Celine Brewer, of FamilyCanTravel.com reads to her kids while camping near Zion National Park.
+Celine Brewer, owner of FamilyCanTravel.com reads to her kids while camping near Zion National Park.

 Zion National Park Vacation Rentals

 When we travel, we typically prefer to find a great kid-friendly Airbnb or VRBO.
 As a family, we enjoy having our own bedrooms, along with a full kitchen and laundry facilities.
-There are many Airbnb and VRBO rentals in Springdale, but if you are traveling to Zion on a budget, you will find more affordable vacation rental options in Hurricane (about 30 minutes outside of Springdale).
+There are many vacation rentals in Springdale, but if you are traveling to Zion on a budget, you will find more affordable vacation rental options in Hurricane (about 30 minutes outside of Springdale).

 Family Hotels in Zion National Park